You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 2. Scraped Content

-The next form of negative SEO attack is to use scraped content, where content scrapers steal content from your website and repost it on their own websites.
+The following negative SEO attack is to use scraped content, where content scrapers steal content from your website and repost it on their websites.

 The second reason behind this is to scrape the content off your website before Google gets a chance to crawl it.
 This will lead to Google eventually penalising your website for copied content — which is what the scraper wanted in the first place.